scottfr/SystemsBook/Environment/environment.md

 DIAGRAM

-When you look at the model admittedly we added Gap which we haven't addressed before.
-This was done so we could explicitly plot the difference between the Current value and the Goal.
+When you look at the model admittedly we added [Gap] which we haven't addressed before.
+This was done so we could explicitly plot the difference between the value of [Current] and [Goal].

 Now assign values to the various primitives.